discourse/discourse/docs/INSTALL-digital-ocean.md

 - Don't forget to set the [SPF and DKIM records](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) up for your domain name.
 In Mandrill, that's under Sending Domains, View DKIM/SPF setup instructions.

-- The name of your droplet is your reverse PTR record, so rename your droplet to `forum.example.com` so the PTR record correctly reflects your domain name.
+- The name of your droplet is your reverse PTR record, so rename your droplet to `discourse.example.com` so the PTR record correctly reflects your domain name.

-# Add Your SSH Key

-If you successfully generated the SSH key as described earlier, get it:

-    cat ~/.ssh/id_rsa.pub

-Copy the entire output and paste it into the `ssh_key` setting in the `app.yml` file.

 # Bootstrap Discourse